Skip to content

 1.1 Purpose

-• Provide auditors and consultants a formal benchmark for structured compliance evaluations
+• Auditors and consultants conducting structured compliance evaluations

 1.3 Control Format and Interpretation